welcomege/welcomege.github.io/_posts/2018-01-20-a-simple-single-layer-convolution-neural-network.markdown

 * x_shaped has dimension [10, 28, 28, 1] for the first batch of 10 images.
 * Filter weight dimension is [5, 5, 1, 32]
 * The output feature image is also [10, 28, 28, 1] since we slide only one on all four dimension and we padded all four boundaries.
-* The np.multiply(w_c[0:5, 0:5, 0, 0], x_c[0, 10:15, 10:15, 0]) which multiply each pixel values in [10:15, 10:15] of the first image (digit 9) with first filter weight, the value is the same as tf.nn.conv2d output on first channel output on position [12, 12] since we padded boundaries with 2 columns/rows (for filter size 5*5).
+* The np.multiply(w_c[0:5, 0:5, 0, 0], x_c[0, 10:15, 10:15, 0]) which multiply each pixel values in [10:15, 10:15] of the first image (digit 9) with first filter weight, the value is the same as tf.nn.conv2d output on first channel output on position [12, 12] since we padded boundaries with 2 columns/rows (for filter size 5 x 5).

 # Step 3: max pooling
 Full code with old codes greyed and new codes colored: